 - Zurich – 5809 / 9349

 Because of the size of Brazil the most effective, and at times cost effective way of getting around the country is by air.
-The main national carriers include Avianca Brasil, Azul, Gol and TAM Airlines that use certain airports as major hubs for serving regions of the country.
+The main national carriers include Avianca Brasil, Azul, Gol and Latam that use certain airports as major hubs for serving regions of the country.
 In the southeast they include Rio (GIG) and São Paulo (GRU).
 Other hubs include Porto Alegre (POA) and Curitiba (CWB) in the south; Brasília (BSB) in the central west; and Salvador (SSA), Recife (REC) and Fortaleza (FOR) in the northeast.

 Some of the most popular internal flight times from Rio are:

 - Rio de Janeiro – Belo Horizonte: 50m